 For solo travelers, there is a $2,000 single-supplement fee—paid at the time of booking to secure a private room.
 If you would like us to pair you with a roommate, that option may be available upon checkout—these spots are limited and available on a first-come, first-served basis.

 Our adventures typically have between 10 and 16 guests, and our Modern Adventure Team.
 Our experiences are fun and inclusive and you can expect to be joined by a diverse group in terms of age, background and interests—including solo travelers, couples and friends traveling together.
 This adventure is for travelers age 18 and above.

 This trip is led by an expert Modern Adventure trip leader.
 They're an experienced travel guide, a representative of Modern Adventure and your go-to person for questions or concerns on the trip.
 We’ll be joined throughout our adventure by local, expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

-You may cancel on or before June 29, 2021 and receive a full refund minus a $500 per-person service fee.
+For our 2021 departure, you may cancel on or before June 29, 2021 and receive a full refund minus a $500 per-person service fee.
 If you cancel on or after June 30, 2021, there is a 50% cancellation fee.
 On or after August 28, 2021 there is a 100% cancellation fee.
+For our 2022 departure, you may cancel on or before June 29, 2022 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after June 30, 2022, there is a 50% cancellation fee.
+On or after August 28, 2022 there is a 100% cancellation fee.
 We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (see our Terms and Conditions for full details).